CrowdHailer/useful-music/project/README.md

 remove discount

-merge baskets, needed when a user with items in session basket logs in.
+If session user has basket overrides session basket. dont do this. merge baskets, needed when a user with items in session basket logs in.

 start paypal checkout, paypal existing as a kind of billing domain. refunds need to be marked manually.